rakki194/cringegen/cringegen/data/characters/README.md

 # Character Template System

-This directory contains individual character templates for the CringeGen prompt generation system.
+This directory contains individual character templates for the cringegen prompt generation system.
 Each character is defined in its own file, making it easier to add, modify, and maintain character definitions.

 ## Adding a New Character